 In July 1967, Senator Robert F. Kennedy introduced a bill to encourage investment in urban poverty areas with these words: "The specific purpose of the bill is to stimulate investment-the creation of new jobs and income-in poverty areas.
 The Federal Government provides only a system of tax incentives, carefully designed to enable private enterprise to make its investments in the urban poverty areas."
-A decade later, as part of the first comprehensive approach to urban develop-

 A decade later, as part of the first comprehennsive approach to urban development undertaken in our Nation's history, President Jimmy Carter urged Congress to enact a targeted fiscal assistance program, a targeted jobs tax credit, and a tax credit to target investment to distressed communities.
-These were to form the basis, the President said of "A new partnership to conserve America's communities."
+These were to form the basis, the President said of "A new partnership to conserve America's communities.